 Farrell died Thursday, April 30, 2026, of natural causes at her home in Sherman Oaks, her son Keith Farrell confirmed to TMZ.
 Some outlets have listed her age as 94.
 Her family announced the news this week on a GoFundMe page seeking help with funeral and memorial costs.

 “Gwendolyn ‘Gwen’ Yancey Farrell was born in Austin, Texas, and lived a life full of strength, character, and quiet resilience,” the family wrote in a public tribute.
 “She was the daughter of Lovie Yancey, founder of Fatburger, and carried forward that same determination and independence throughout her life.”
+That bloodline of self-made grit shaped a career that zigzagged from Hollywood soundstages to the ropes of California prizefights — two worlds her family said she navigated with the same quiet steel.

 A Recurring Presence at the 4077th

 Television viewers came to know Farrell from the corridors and operating rooms of the 4077th.
-She appeared in 26 episodes of “M*A*S*H” between 1972 and 1983, the entire run of the CBS war comedy, cycling through credits as Nurse Butler, Nurse Wilson, Nurse Able and Nurse Gwen — along with several uncredited turns in scrubs.
+She appeared in 26 episodes of “M*A*S*H” between 1972 and 1983, the entire run of the CBS war comedy, cycling through credits as Nurse Butler, Nurse Wilson, Nurse Able, and Nurse Gwen — along with several uncredited turns in scrubs.

 Her face surfaced elsewhere across 1970s screens.
-She turned up on “Starsky and Hutch” and took roles in “Billy Jack Goes to Washington,” “Black Gunn,” “Soylent Green,” “Earthquake” and “The Towering Inferno” — a stretch of disaster-era and genre filmmaking that placed her alongside some of the decade’s biggest ensembles.
+She turned up on “Starsky and Hutch” and took roles in “Billy Jack Goes to Washington,” “Black Gunn,” “Soylent Green,” “Earthquake,” and “The Towering Inferno” — a stretch of disaster-era and genre filmmaking that placed her alongside some of the decade’s biggest ensembles.

 Stepping Into the Ring